Materials-Consortia/OPTIMADE/optimade.md

 parameter "s" would perform string comparison as in `s = "0"`.
 Strings are converted to numbers using the token syntax specified in [5.1.
 Lexical tokens](#h.5.1), p.
 "Numeric values"; numbers SHOULD be converted to strings using the libc "%g" format.
+Conversions of numeric values to timestamp strings MUST NOT be performed.
 If a conversion is performed, the API implementation SHOULD supply a warning in the response and specify the actual search values that were used.
 Alternatively, the implementation MAY instead respond with error